Huioqy/Voice-Recorder-for-Voiceprint-Testing/README.md

 https://www.docker.com/products/docker-desktop

+Run in linux container mode.
+No need to "click" windows containers during installation.

 ## Docker shared Drives setting

-Edit the "Settings" of docker: Add the local Drives where this package files are put.
+Edit the "Settings" of docker at the bottom right of the screen: Add the local Drives where this package files are put.

 ## Run the Voice Recorder Website